 This method of neck lifting involves direct removal of excess neck skin and the incisions run from under the chin to the bottom of the neck.
 The scars typically heal quite well but are not as easily hidden around and behind the ears as a traditional lower face and neck lift.
 This technique of neck lifting is typically performed on individuals who do not want incisions placed around the ears but have significant excess of neck skin, in particular in the middle of the neck.
 Bald or balding men are often good candidates for this type of neck lift.

-Direct neck lift by Sam Naficy, MD
+Direct neck lift by Sam Naficy, MD. * Individual results may vary.

 Lower Face And Neck Lift